 Grade Strand Standard Code Benchmark 3 3.
 Geography 14.
 Places and Regions: Describe places and regions, explaining how they are influenced by power structures.
-3.3.14.1 Differentiate physical regions from human regions and identify examples in the past and today.
+3.3.14.1 Differentiate physical regions from human regions and identify examples from the past and today.
 3 3.
 Geography 15.
 Human Systems: Analyze patterns of movement and interconnectedness within and between cultural, economic and political systems from a local to global scale.
 3.3.15.1 Identify patterns of human populations in relation to access to natural resources in three regions in different parts of the ancient world.
 3 3.
 Geography 17.
 Culture: Investigate how sense of place is impacted by different cultural perspectives.
-3.3.17.1 Describe how you feel in different places including your school, environment or local community.
+3.3.17.1 Describe how different places, including school, the environment or local community, make them feel.
 3 4.
 History 18.
-Change, Continuity and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
 3.4.18.1 Identify various ways that different cultures have expressed concepts of time and space.
 3 4.
 History 18.
-Change, Continuity, and Context: Ask historical questions about context, change and continuity in order to identify and analyze dominant and non-dominant narratives about the past.
+Change, Continuity and Context: Ask historical questions about change, continuity and context in order to identify and analyze dominant and non- dominant narratives about the past.
 3.4.18.2 Compare family life, buildings and/or technologies from ancient times to today.